Derrick Williams (American football): College career

 As a true freshman, Williams was spectacular at quarterback, running back, and wide receiver.
 His touchdown catch late in Penn State's matchup with Northwestern that year won the Lions that game and was nominated for a Game-Changing Performance of the Year.
-It was part of an explosive, four-touchdown start that was cut short by a broken arm he suffered during the Nittany Lions' October 15, 2005 loss against the University of Michigan, the team's only loss that season.
+It was part of a four-touchdown start that was cut short by a broken arm he suffered during the Nittany Lions' October 15, 2005 loss against the University of Michigan, the team's only loss that season.

 The Sporting News named Williams to the freshman All-Big Ten Conference team despite having played just seven games in 2005.
 He was named to the preseason All-Big Ten second-team for the 2006 season by The Sporting News.

-In the 2006 year he returned at wide receiver for the Nittany Lions, but registered just two touchdowns all season.
+In 2006, he returned to wide receiver for the Nittany Lions, but registered just two touchdowns all season.
 He played both running back and wideout in the Outback Bowl, helping Penn State to a 20–10 win against Tennessee.

 He began the 2007 season with only 6 catches for 45 yards in his first two games, but had an electrifying 78-yard punt return touchdown against Notre Dame, his second career special teams touchdown.
 He ended the season with 55 receptions for 529 yards and 3 touchdowns.
 He also had 16 rushing attempts for 101 yards and a touchdown.
 He had a season-high ten catches for 95 yards and one score vs. in a 26–19 win over Purdue.

 Prior to the 2008 season, Williams was nominated to the Maxwell and Biletnikoff Award watchlists.

 Williams became the first player under the coaching of Joe Paterno to score a touchdown on a catch, run, and kick return in the same game, when he accomplished the feat against the Illinois Fighting Illini on September 27, 2008.
 The Nittany Lions won the game 38–24.
 Williams was named the Big Ten special teams player of the week following the Nittany Lions victory.
 At the end of the 2008 season, he was named a first-team All-Big Ten selection.
 He ended the season with 44 catches for 485 yards and a career-high four touchdown receptions.
 In his final game, the 2009 Rose Bowl loss to Southern California, he had a fourth-quarter touchdown reception.